Create and maintain the golden thread

 The golden thread handover is a critical step in the Gateway 3 completion process.
-As a principal contractor, you must transfer all building information to the Accountable Person before the Building Safety Regulator (BSR) will issue a completion certificate.
-Without this handover, the building cannot legally be occupied.
+The building information must be handed over to the Accountable Person before the completion certificate application is made - the application to the Building Safety Regulator (BSR) must include a statement, signed by the client and the Accountable Person, confirming the golden thread information has been handed over.
+Without this handover, the application is incomplete and the building cannot legally be occupied.

 Handover is not a single event but a formal process that must be documented.
 The Accountable Person becomes legally responsible for maintaining the golden thread from the moment they receive it, so they must understand what they are receiving and how to manage it going forward.